Customer support is key to keep your existing customers, it is key to maintain a good reputation, it is key to acquire new customers.

-- Addng more chatbot flows for to help the user resolving the issue on his own.
-In fact, Apple as well as many other companies provides this service before opening a ticket.
+- Adding more chatbot flows to help the user resolve the issue on his own.
+In fact, Apple as well as many other companies provide this service before opening a ticket.

-- Asking more questions to the user in order to have as many informations as possible when creating the ticket.
+- Asking more questions to the user in order to have as much information as possible when creating the ticket.
 The agent in charge of resolving the ticket won’t have to ask them later.

 - Get the user to upload a file (a screenshot for instance) that the chatbot will attach to the ticket.